Zero-Tang/NoirVisor/README.md

 If there is already a hypervisor running in the system, make sure it supports native virtualization nesting.

 # Development Status
-Project NoirVisor has three future development plans: <br>
+Project NoirVisor has four future development plans: <br>
 - Develop Nested Virtualization.
+- Develop IOMMU Core.
 - Port NoirVisor to 32-bit Windows platform.
 - Port NoirVisor to UEFI and corresponding layered hypervisor.

+For more information, check out the [NoirVisor 2020+](https://github.com/Zero-Tang/NoirVisor/projects/2) Project.

 # Completed Features
 - Minimal Microsoft `Hv#1` Hypervisor Functionalities.